Skip to content

 Musklr: fastest logging, best value

 Musklr is built for one job: registering sets as fast as possible, on iPhone and Apple Watch.
-It has the largest exercise library here, a live muscle heatmap, live heart rate on the watch, and it logs offline with no account.
-It's free to use for as long as you like, and Pro is about $2 a month for unlimited routines and cloud sync.
+It has the largest exercise library here, a live muscle heatmap, live heart rate on the watch, and it logs offline whether you sign in or not.
+It's free to use for as long as you like, and Pro is about $2 a month for unlimited routines and cloud sync, or $99 once if you would rather not subscribe at all.
 If you want the quickest, most complete way to log your own training, it's our pick.

 See what Musklr does

-Strong earns its name by getting out of the way.
-It's a clean, minimal logger with a capable Apple Watch app, so you can run a whole session from your wrist.
+Strong is a minimal logger with an Apple Watch app.
 The free tier caps you at three routines, and the moment you want more, Pro is $4.99/mo (with a one-time lifetime option), more than double Musklr's roughly $2 a month for full features.
-If you want the least-cluttered way to record sets and don't need analytics or a big exercise library, Strong is hard to beat.

-Like the others, Hevy is freemium, but its free tier is the most generous here: no ads, unlimited workouts, up to four saved routines, and a big, active community of 14M+ athletes with a polished routine planner.
-If getting the most without paying is your priority, start with Hevy.
-It leans on muscle-volume charts rather than a live heatmap, and it doesn't publish an exercise count, so there's nothing to weigh against Musklr's published 2,000+ movements.
-But as a free tier, it's the one to beat.
+Like the others, Hevy is freemium, with 14M+ athletes and a routine planner.
+Musklr shares programs too: follow a curated one, or explore what other lifters are running and download theirs.
+Hevy leans on muscle-volume charts rather than a live heatmap, and it doesn't publish an exercise count, so there's nothing to weigh against Musklr's published 2,000+ movements.

-Jefit is the one for data lovers: 1,400+ exercises with guided instructions, expert-built plans, a muscle-recovery breakdown, and some of the deepest progress analytics in the category, backed by a huge, long-established user base.
+Jefit is the one for data lovers: 1,400+ exercises with guided instructions, expert-built plans, a muscle-recovery breakdown and detailed progress analytics.
 The trade-off is ads on the free tier, which Elite ($12.99/mo) removes.
-If you want structure and detailed reporting more than speed, Jefit delivers.

 Musklr is built around one job, registering sets as fast as possible, and it brings the tools of a heavier app to that job without slowing down.
 That combination is why it's our overall pick.